boating is a great summer activity enjoyed by many in Austin, TX. However, sometimes

 in each scenario:

-Hit another boat’s wake - When a boat strikes a big wake (or wave), the force of the jolt to the
+Hit another boat’s wake - When a boat strikes a huge wave, the force of the jolt to the boat can

-boat can knock down passengers or throw them out of their seat or overboard.
+knock down passengers or knock them out of their seat or overboard.
+According

-According to state and federal laws, boat operators are required to keep
+to state and federal laws, boat operators must pay attention to the waters

 Collide with a rock, the land, or a submerged object - Despite boating in ideal weather and visibility conditions, water vessels